SleepyEngi/NDPTools/Readme.txt

 # ================================================================================
 # Download instructions
-# 1. You can find the latest version of this addon at [GITHUB LINK HERE]
+# 1. You can find the latest version of this addon at https://github.com/SleepyEngi/NDPTools
 # 2. Go to the green "<> Code" button
 # 3. Click "Download ZIP"